InnovationDesignConsortium/revit_standards_addin_rule_sample/Standards/RevitStandardsPanel/AnnotatedTest/rules.md

 ```

 ### Custom Code Rules
-- The first custom code rule is simply a Hello World that shows an empty task dialog.
+- The first custom code rule is simply a Hello World that shows an empty task dialog when clicking the "Run" button in the Properties Panel.
 - The second custom code rule limits the number of in-place families allowed in the project.
 The limit and the logic are defined in the referenced CS file.
 - The third custom code rule sets the value of a parameter on any family according to where it is in plan.
 The parameter and the logic are defined in the referenced CS file.
 - The fourth custom code rule sets the value of the Sheet Group parameter on a sheet to the first two characters of the Sheet Number.